-- In another bowl sift together the flour, baking powder, cinnamon, nutmeg and salt.
-Add the oats.
-Add the blueberries and stir to coat in flour (helps to prevent them sinking to the bottom of the muffins).
+In another bowl sift together flour, baking powder, cinnamon, nutmeg and salt.
+Add oats.
+Add blueberries and stir to coat in flour (helps to prevent them sinking to the bottom of the muffins).

-- Combine the wet and dry ingredients, stir until just combined.
+Combine wet and dry ingredients, stir until just combined.

-- Divide the batter amongst a 12-hole muffin tray well-coated with non-stick cooking spray or lined with cupcake cases.
+Divide the batter into a 12-hole muffin tray well-coated with non-stick cooking spray or lined with cupcake cases.

-- Bake at 180°C for 25 minutes (or until a skewer comes out clean).
+Bake at 180°C for 25 minutes or until an inserted skewer comes out clean.